 There are few surer ways for an executive to lose a good reputation than to be CEO of Yahoo Inc. Just ask Carol Bartz or Terry Semel.

-As the company searches for Bartz's replacement, its biggest obstacle is likely the track record of past CEOs after they moved under Yahoo's figurative purple umbrella.
+As the company searches for Bartz's replacement, its biggest obstacle is likely the track record of past CEOs after they moved under Yahoo's purple umbrella.

 They are going to have a lot of trouble filling that job, said a tech industry consultant who asked to remain anonymous because of a relationship with Yahoo.
 Anybody great is not likely to go there.

 A second source close to Yahoo added: It's a very risky move for an executive to moor their reputation to Yahoo.
 No one has been able to turn it around.

 Bartz came to Yahoo in 2009 as the tough-talking, bottom-line oriented CEO who led software developer Autodesk to prodigious revenue and share price growth.
 When she left Yahoo Tuesday, she was viewed as an executive incapable of innovation and lacking vision, an executive who failed to move Yahoo's stock price or operating performance in any meaningful way.